Hurotamo/airchainpay/airchainpay-wallet-core/src/core/crypto/README.md

 - All sensitive data is automatically zeroed when dropped
 - Secure random number generation for keys and nonces
 - Memory-safe handling of cryptographic materials
 - Proper error handling for cryptographic operations

+## Security Warnings

+- **PLACEHOLDER/INSECURE CODE**: Some methods (e.g., `ripemd160_sha256`) are placeholders and are NOT secure for production.
+These are clearly marked in code and documentation.
+Replace with secure, audited implementations before production use.
+- **DEPRECATED METHODS**: Deprecated or commented-out cryptographic methods are present for reference only.
+Do NOT use them in production.
+- **ALGORITHM CHOICE**: Always prefer Argon2 for password hashing.
+PBKDF2 is legacy only.
+- **AUDIT**: All cryptographic code should be reviewed and audited before production deployment.